Project 3: Reaction Timer

 Create a wiki page with your report.
 For each task, write a short description of the task, in your own words.

 - Include a picture of the state machine diagram for your reaction circuit.

 - Include a picture/diagram of your top-level design.

 - Include pictures of your simulations, if any.

-- Include a description, and pictures, of any extensions.
+- Include a description, and pictures, of any extensions, including proof of testing.

-Put your bdf/VHDL files in a folder called project3 in your CS232 private subdirectory on the Courses server.
+Put your bdf and VHDL files in a folder called project3 in your CS232 private subdirectory on the Courses server.